 This pellet grill comes with foldable legs which makes it portable.
 You can easily move it thanks to the attached wheels.
-If you go for camping and have an electric power source at your disposal, then this grill would be a great option, as it offers convenient use with the same smoky flavour that you are accustomed with traditional grills.
+If you go for camping and have an electric power source at your disposal, then this grill would be a great option, as it offers convenient use with the same smoky flavor that you are accustomed to with traditional grills.

 Traeger does a poor job with the build quality, The Grill seems cheap and the legs offer weak support to the main cooking surface.
 It cannot handle regular grilling, which restricts the use.

 Overall, if you are a beginner or need something for occasional grilling, then you can consider this option, however, there is a clear compromise in terms of quality.

 Pellet grills manage to provide the distinct wood flavor to your food.
 They use pellets as a major fuel source and also rely on electricity for digital control.